json4s/json4s/CONTRIBUTING.md

 ### Pull Requests

-- Pull requests basically should be sent toward "3.6" branch
+- Pull requests basically should be sent toward "master" branch
 - Source/binary compatibility always must be kept as far as possible
 - Prefer creating scala source code for each class/object/trait (of course, except for sealed trait)
 - json4s build checks binary compatibility by using [MiMa](https://github.com/typesafehub/migration-manager/wiki/Sbt-plugin) for maintenance releases (e.g. 3.3.x).

 #### Branches

-##### 3.6 (the default branch)
+##### master (the default branch)

 - The latest stable version
+- This branch must be able to build against Scala 2.10, 2.11, 2.12, and 2.13
+- This branch requires Java 8+ for all Scala versions

+##### 3.6

+- The version 3.6 series maintainance branch
-- This branch must be able to build against Scala 2.10, 2.11, 2.12, and 2.13.0-M4
+- This branch must be able to build against Scala 2.10, 2.11, 2.12, and 2.13
 - This branch requires Java 8+ for all Scala versions

 ##### 3.5